BujorelActimel/ecommerce-scraper/README.md

 4. Activate the virtual environment:
     - On Windows, run: `.\venv\Scripts\activate`
     - On Unix or MacOS, run: `source venv/bin/activate`
+    > **Note:** If you use PowerShell on Windows and cannot activate the virtual environment, use this command: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` and then try to activate it.

 5. Install the requirements:
     `pip install -r requirements.txt`